ermongroup/cs228-notes/inference/sampling/index.md

 There exist two main families of approximate algorithms: *variational* methods{% sidenote 1 'Variational inference methods take their name from the *calculus of variations*, which deals with optimizing functions that take other functions as arguments.'%}, which formulate inference as an optimization problem, as well as *sampling* methods, which produce answers by repeatedly generating random numbers from a distribution of interest.

-Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can compute various interesting quantities, such as expectations $$\Exp[f(X)]$$ of random variables distributed according to a given probabilistic model.
+Sampling methods can be used to perform both marginal and MAP inference queries; in addition, they can compute various interesting quantities, such as expectations $$\E[f(X)]$$ of random variables distributed according to a given probabilistic model.
 Sampling methods have historically been the main way of performing approximate inference, although over the past 15 years variational methods have emerged as viable (and often superior) alternatives.

 ## Sampling from a probability distribution